JonGanz/server-setup/README.md

 # Server Setup

-The purpose of this repo is to make the setting up, and restoring of my personal home server and quick, repeatable, and painless as possible.
+The purpose of this repo is to make the setting up and restoring of my personal home server quick, repeatable, and as painless as possible.
 We'll start small and build out from there.

 ## Setup Steps